pdedumast/ML_project2/README.md

 As mentioned in the report, we have worked both on a logistic regression and the training of a Convolutional Neural Network.
 You can find both py files to run and their relatives helper functions in the relative files in this archive.
 They need to be in the root folder from where the python file is ran.
-You also need to create a 'data' folder in the root folder to properly run the programs in which you will paste the training and test sets (download at https://www.kaggle.com/c/epfml17-segmentation/data).
-Your architecture should be 'root_foler/data/training/' and 'root_folder/data/test_set_images'.
+You also need to create a `data/` folder in the root folder to properly run the programs in which you will paste the training and test sets (download at https://www.kaggle.com/c/epfml17-segmentation/data).
+Your architecture should be `root_foler/data/training/` and `root_folder/data/test_set_images`.
 Recap, folder should look like:
 ```helpersCNN.py
 helpers_LogReg.py